nf-core/modules/README.md

 - Test files MUST be kept as tiny as possible.

+- If the appropriate test data doesn't exist in the `modules` branch of [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/modules/data) please contact us on the [nf-core Slack `#modules` channel](https://nfcore.slack.com/channels/modules) (you can join with [this invite](https://nf-co.re/join/slack)) to discuss possible options.

 ### Running tests manually

 As outlined in the [nf-core modules create](#nf-core-modules-create) section we have made it quite trivial to create an initial yaml file (via the `nf-core modules create-test-yml` command) containing a listing of all of the module output files and their associated md5sums.
 However, md5sum checks may not be appropriate for all output files if for example they contain timestamps.
 This is why it is a good idea to re-run the tests locally with `pytest-workflow` before you create your pull request adding the module.
 If your files do indeed have timestamps or other issues that prevent you from using the md5sum check, then you can edit the `test.yml` file to instead check that the file contains some specific content or as a last resort, if it exists.
 The different test options are listed in the [pytest-workflow docs](https://pytest-workflow.readthedocs.io/en/stable/#test-options).